 УР2 – “Promin”

-It is considered to be the youth channel also with informational programs and news as well as with programs about music and art.
+This is considered to be the youth channel, also with informational programs and news, as well as with programs about music and art.

 УР3 – Culture